DPM Spray: Particle Type, Direct Injection Type Setup

 single

-Particle flow injected from a point is also shown in the figure below:
+The particle will be injected from a single point as shown in the figure below:

 The point properties section should specify the injection start and stop times for transient problems and detect transient particles.
 If we set the value to zero for the start and end of the injection, they are injected only at starting.